sferes2/libfastsim/README.md

 - `Settings(const std::string& xml_file)`: a simple XML parser to easily implement a configuration file for fastsim (see below)

 Objects:
 - `Goal(float x, float y, float diam, int color)`: goals are omnidirectional beacons that can be seen by `Radar` sensors.
 Depending on the configuration of the radar, the robot can see or not see goals through walls.
+The activated slice is -1 if the goal is not visible.
 - `IlluminatedSwitch(int color, float radius, float x, float y, bool on)`: illuminated switches are omnidirectional beacons that can be hidden by walls.
 They can be switched on or off (`activate()`/`deactivate()`).
 An `IlluminatedSwitch` can be linked to other switches (`link()`) to create "circuits".
 Once put in a map, the illuminated switches are switched on if a robot touches it.

 Sensors: